Blanca Jové Alcalde, How are discursive public programmes conceived at contemporary art institutions?

 Residency Period: 2020

-Theirs is a personal and particular reading of the archive through which, liberated from any specific corpus, they reach out toward artistic practices that are wet, porous, spongy, permeable, surpassing all categories, promoting the emergence of new ways of connecting and interrelating.
+Ours is a personal and particular reading of the archive through which, liberated from any specific corpus, we reach out toward artistic practices that are wet, porous, spongy, permeable, surpassing all categories, promoting the emergence of new ways of connecting and interrelating.
 A pleasant, intuitive process that arises from the enjoyment of inhabiting and conversing with the archive, and where caressing it and getting excited is the way to approach and explore it.

-They understand the archive as a planted field or fermented magma, latencies where one can be exposed to the outbreak, contagion, discovery and multiple forms of encounter with the other, while engaging with the people who inhabit the archive: those responsible for the care and permanence of these latencies, and those who are currently researching and discovering how exciting it can be to caress them.
+We understand the archive as a planted field or fermented magma, latencies where one can be exposed to the outbreak, contagion, discovery and multiple forms of encounter with the other, while engaging with the people who inhabit the archive: those responsible for the care and permanence of these latencies, and those who are currently researching and discovering how exciting it can be to caress them.

 Rebeca Pardo (UIC), Montse Morcate (UB), Marta Piñol-Lloret (UB, UOC and ESCAC), Visual representations of disease and pain in contemporary art